codesandbox/codesandbox-client/packages/homepage/content/docs/8-ci.md

 This builds two libraries: `vue`, which is in the root of the repository, and `vue-template-compiler`, which resides in the `packages` folder.

+We automatically infer your packages from your lerna config or yarn workspaces config if `packages` is not set.

 We handle auto linking of these dependencies, this means that we rewrite the dependencies to the newly built versions of CodeSandbox CI.
 In this example,